operasoftware/toolkit/README.md

 const NavigationMenu = require.def('/components/navigation/menu');
 ```
-If any component definitions are found in the returned template the components are loaded with their dependencies.
-The respective instances are created, they receive their own properties (as specified by the template) and the rendering continues:
+If any subcomponent definitions are found in the returned template the subcomponent classes are loaded together with their dependencies.
+The subcomponent instances are created and they receive their own properties (as specified by the parent component) and the rendering continues:

 ```js
 const NavigationMenu = class extends Reactor.Component {